l7mp/stunner/examples/kurento-one2one-call/README.md

 We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `regiterResponse` message.
-Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `longterm` mode), because the client's STUN/TURN credentials might expire by the time they decide to connect.
+Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `longterm` mode, see below), because the client's STUN/TURN credentials might expire by the time they decide to connect.
 It is up to the application server developer to make sure that clients' ICE server configuration is periodically updated.

 We will use [`stunner-auth-lib`](https://www.npmjs.com/package/@l7mp/stunner-auth-lib), a small Node.js helper library that simplifies generating ICE configurations and STUNner credentials in the application server.
-The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration.
-In addition, it includes a file watcher that will reread the configuration as it changes and the new settings will immediately take effect: client requests will always receive an up-to-date ICE configuration.
+The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration from the most recent running config.

 The full application server code can be found [here](https://github.com/l7mp/kurento-tutorial-node/tree/master/kurento-one2one-call), below we